 The reason they are so inexpensive to use is because they are not perfect.
 They are not grade A lumber and you may often find pieces with knot holes or ones that are slightly warped.
 Don’t worry though, you can easily find pieces that are perfect for your DIY projects.
 And…if you find you have some with imperfections such as knot holes, it is totalyl fixable with some wood putty.
 Nobody will ever know.

-Okay, now lets get that board and batten installed.
+Okay, now lets get that board and batten wall treatment installed.

 The first thing you want to address is your baseboards.
-If they are thick enough to install the board and batten right up next to it then you can keep it up.
+If your existing baseboards are thick enough to install the board and batten right up next to it then you can keep it up.
 If it is too thin, you may have to install a thicker piece of baseboard or use the strips of wood for the board and batten that are thinner than the baseboard.

 We were able to use our original baseboards since we installed a thicker one to begin with.

 Start with a blank wall.
-I had decided how tall I was going to make it, so I first installed my top piece that would go horizontally along the wall.
+I had decided how tall I was going to make it, so I first installed the top horizontal board that would go horizontally along the wall.

-Now I had to decide how far apart I wanted each vertical piece to be.
+Now I had to decide the batten spacing of the vertical pieces.
 We decided to do around 18 inches.
 To make this easy, I cut some boards to that length.
 This will come in handy when installing the vertical pieces.

 I measured from the top of my baseboards to the bottom of the top horizontal trim piece is.
 This is the length I will cut the vertical pieces.
 Make sure not to just cut them all the same length, because you really want to make sure that they all fit perfectly.
 Measure them each individually to take into account any flaws in your walls.